eddierl/ebay-info-extention/README.md

 ebay-info-extention
 ===================

-Add info about items in the search page
+Adds info about items in the search page